-- Click the Alerts icon and select Manage Approvals or - Select Admin | Manage Approvals in the left navigation panel.
+- Click the Alerts icon and select Manage Approvals or - Select Admin | Approvals in the left navigation panel. - Select the Pending Approval Requests tile on the Home page.
+Then filter the results for the computer group you are approving to view their pending approvals for disposition.